mbforbes/mapgen/report/report.md

 adversarial network suffer from mode collapse in this task?

-During the middle of training, we observed what appeared to be mode collapse, as can be seen in Figure TODO.
+During the middle of training, we observed what appeared to be mode collapse, as can be seen in Figure 9.
 The model repeatedly generates a single building near the bottom of the image.

 <br />

 ![task 1 possible mode collapse](img/task1_mode_collapse.png)

-_Figure TODO: Task 1, experiencing possible mode collapse at a handful of earlier epochs._
+_Figure 9: Task 1, experiencing possible mode collapse at a handful of earlier epochs._

 <br />